ascholerChemeketa/armTutorial/_sources/Functions/StackFrame.rst

 .. index:: stack frame, calling convention

 When high level code from a language like C++ is compiled, memory required for local variables needs to be managed as part of the stack.
 To do this, each function reserves a chunk of memory sufficient to back up necessary registers as well as to store local variables.
 This chunk of memory is called a **stack frame**.

-To keep track of where data is within the stack frame, functions set up a **frame pointer** - a register that holds the address where the function's stack frame begins.
-This register is actually ``r11``. ``fp`` is another name for ``r11`` which is reserved for that purpose.
+To keep track of where data is within the stack frame, we need a fixed reference point.
+The stack pointer can be tricky to use for this as it may change during the function if more memory is allocated.
+So in ARM, functions set up a **frame pointer** - a register that holds the address where the function's stack frame begins.
+By convention, this register is ``r11`` - ``fp`` is another name for ``r11``.

 .. note::

    Some times compilers will omit creating a frame pointer and just address relative to the stack pointer.
 We are going to focus on the full version with a frame pointer.

+In the same way that nested function calls need to worry about backing up the link register, each function is going to want its own value in the *fp*.
+Unlike the *lr*, which each function is responsible for backing up on its own, the *fp* is assumed to not be modified by other functions.
+So when a function does want to place a new value in *fp*, it is responsible fo backing up the *fp* of the previous function and restoring it before returning.

-Because nested function calls will each try to change the ``fp``, we need to back it up as well.
-As we start a function, we push the current ``lr`` and ``fp`` values so we can restore them at the end of the function.
-We then set the ``fp`` to hold the address where the start of the stack frame is (the location of the stored value from the ``lr``).
-Finally, we allocate space by subtracting from the frame pointer enough bytes to reserve the space required for any variables.
+As we start a function, we push the current ``lr`` (this function's return address) and ``fp`` (the caller's frame pointer) values so we can restore them at the end of the function.
+We then set the ``fp`` to hold the address where the start of the stack frame is.
+Finally, we allocate space for any variables in the function by subtracting from the stack pointer enough bytes to reserve the space required.

+Here is what the process looks like:

 .. tabbed:: sample1